Pagua River

 The Pagua River is one of the longest rivers on the Caribbean island of Dominica.
 It originates in the D'Leau Gommier area of the Central Forest Reserve, where it shares the same watershed as the Layou River.
-It flows northeastward, forming the western boundary of the Carib Territory.
+The Pagua flows northeastward, forming the western boundary of the Carib Territory.
 It empties into the Atlantic Ocean in Pagua Bay, on Dominica's east coast.

 The village of Concord lies on the Pagua River.